digixc/CompSci/activities/hackathon.md

 ### Shanghai International School Hackathon Event 2021
+Your ideas and creativity are needed more than ever to bring new solutions to reality.
+Join the challenge and benefit on many levels.
 #### What is it?
 + A collaborative and creative problem solving event
 + The goal of a hackathon is to create working software or hardware by the end of the event